sand02004/formative-3-probability-optimization/README.md

 | `save_line_plot(...)` | One reusable plotting helper used for both charts |
 | `main()` | Runs everything and saves the plots |

-Every calculation step is intentionally left visible (explicit loops instead of one-line matrix ops) since the assignment requires the update process to be traceable, not abstracted away.
-The only things collapsed into helpers are plumbing that isn't part of the required math — cost formula and plotting boilerplate — to avoid repeating the same code three times.

-## Notes / assumptions

-- **Learning rate (0.01)** and **iteration count (4, matching group size)** aren't specified in the assignment itself — adjust `learning_rate` and `n_iterations` at the top of the script if your instructor wants different values.
-- `b = [1, 1]` is treated as one shared bias value broadcast across both data points, per the assignment's initial values.
-- This script only covers Part 4 (code).
-Part 1 (EM algorithm) uses a different dataset (Galton's parents/children heights) and is a separate deliverable.